docker-oxford/local-registry/README.md

 ## Set up temporary server

 Get a hold of a server somewhere with a public IP.
+Make sure that the server has port ``443`` open to the internet.

 ## Set DNS